13 hacks that will massively increase your productivity

 Getting yourself a diary is the first step in the right direction, and the second is actually using it!
 People who really implement using a diary in their lives never experience the dreaded deadline panics, as they're always aware of what's round the corner, and can plan accordingly.

-Breaking down bigger tasks into bite sized efforts and listing them in your diary each day will help you both prioritise and avoid procrastination (for example: Monday, essay research; Tuesday, essay plan and introduction; Wednesday, first draft completed, etc.).
+Breaking down bigger tasks into bite sized efforts and listing them in your diary each day will help you both prioritise and avoid procrastination (e.g. Monday, essay research; Tuesday, essay plan and introduction; Wednesday, first draft completed, etc.).

 This is another example of setting yourself achievable goals so that you get the sense of progression every day, even if this involves teeny tiny baby steps.
-Just being comfortable in the knowledge that as long as you follow your plan, you'll reach the bigger goal in X amount of time is great for your motivation.
+It's great for your motivation to know that that as long as you follow your plan, you'll reach the bigger goal in X amount of time.

 Don't forget to include things like exercising and socialising into your weekly plan too – make sure you get your down time, or you'll see your motivation drop.